Methodology Disclosure · Paper 04 of 4

 }

 Slow decision velocity on the first few injects → team isn't warmed up.
-Slow velocity on the last few → fatigue.
+(Note the fatigue_indicator reported alongside these timing fields is the confidence-based signal from §2.4, not a timing signal.)
 Both are actionable findings for the facilitator's debrief.

 4. Predictive Insights